What is an online learning platform?

 Examples of online learning platforms

-Online learning platforms can take a variety of forms and setups, differing between industry, offerings, and more.
+There are a number of various types of online learning, taking a variety of forms and setups, and differing between industry, offerings, and more.

 For instance, some of the better known online learning platforms include Udemy, which touts over 100,000 courses and 24 million students, and Coursera, which offers courses, certificates, and degrees from different companies and universities.